MokeyII/bat_health.py/README.md

-# bat_health.py
-simple .py script to show your battery health for linux

 # Battery Health Monitor

 This Python script retrieves and displays battery health information for Linux systems using the sysfs interface.
 It provides insights into battery status, capacity, cycle count, and estimated health percentage.